c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 ```

-You should be pretty confident by now on writing your first dsc configuration, now test what you have learn.
+You should be pretty confident by now on writing your first dsc configuration, now let's test what you have learn.

 {:.box-warning}
-**Challenge: C01** Write a dsc configuration named `Europa` that will always set your local machine computer description to: **This is my automation machine.**, when found the resource name you'll use to execute the task give it a descriptive name of **EuropaDescription**.
+**Challenge: C01** Write a dsc configuration named `Europa` that will always set your local machine computer description to: **This is my automation machine.**.
+The resource you will use, when found, give it a descriptive name of **EuropaDescription**.

 * Name of the configuration (**Europa**)